SrejonKhan/UnityMVC/README.md

 - Paste the following link - `https://github.com/SrejonKhan/UnityMVC.git`
 - Click Add.

+### Sample Project

+If you are interested in exploring practical examples and use cases of the UnityMVC library, we have a dedicated sample project repository available.
+The [UnityMVC Sample Project](https://github.com/SrejonKhan/UnityMVC-Sample) provides a collection of samples that showcase the features and capabilities of the UnityMVC library in action.

+In the sample project, you will find demonstrations of various features of the library.
+It's a great resource for getting hands-on experience with UnityMVC and understanding how it can enhance your Unity projects.

+To access the UnityMVC Sample Project repository, please visit this [repository](https://github.com/SrejonKhan/UnityMVC-Sample).

+We encourage you to explore the sample project and leverage the provided examples as a reference for your own UnityMVC implementations.
+If you have any feedback or suggestions regarding the sample project, feel free to open an issue or contribute to the repository.

 # History

 MVC (Model-View-Controller) is a widely used Software Design Pattern.
 It is commonly used for developing user interfaces that divide the related program logic into three interconnected elements.